furiosa-ai/furiosa-device-plugin/README.md

 ## Configuration
 The configuration should be written in following format as yaml and located at `/etc/config/config.yaml`.
-If resourceStrategy is not specified, the default value is "generic".
-If debugMode is not specified, the default value is false.
+ - If resourceStrategy is not specified, the default value is `"generic"`.
+ - If debugMode is not specified, the default value is `false`.
-If disabledDeviceUUIDListMap is not specified, the default value is empty list.
+- If disabledDeviceUUIDListMap is not specified, the default value is empty list `[]`.
 ```yaml
 resourceStrategy: "generic"
 debugMode: false